xxsc0529/genai-toolbox/docs/en/resources/tools/_index.md

-# Tools
+---
+title: "Tools"
+type: docs
+weight: 2
+description: >

-Tools represent an action your agent can take, such as running a SQL statement.
+  Tools define actions an agent can take -- such as reading and writing to a source.
+---

-You can define Tools as a map in the `sources` section of your `tools.yaml` file.
+A tool represents an action your agent can take, such as running a SQL statement.
+You can define Tools as a map in the `tools` section of your `tools.yaml` file.
 Typically, a tool will require a source to act on:

 ```yaml
 tools: